 Best Cycling DVDs

 We recommend that any cyclist has 4-5 of these at the ready, so they will have an option regardless of available time and desired intensity level.
-Some of our favorite sessions include the classic, intense workouts like Sweating Buckets and No Slackers.
+Some of our favorite sessions include the classic intense workouts like Sweating Buckets and No Slackers.
 They are among the first videos he did, so while the video quality is not HD, the workouts themselves are timeless.
 Among his newer work, the Pain Cave is a very popular 50 minute workout that can be made as intense as you want.
 One of the DVDs we reach for the most often is the Time Savers video, with several quality 20-30 minute workouts for when time is limited.
 Note, all links in this paragraph are to Amazon

-Real Rides Series.
 Real Rides has a different point-of-view than Spinervals.
 Robbie Ventura is the coach, and he rides along with you while coaching you each step of the way.
 The perspective in the Real Rides videos has you, as the cyclist, looking at the actual road you are riding on.
 This can provide some nice interest on those long, indoor rides.
 It is more of a first-person riding experience, where Spinervals is more of a spin class experience.

 We like the fact that these rides actually build on the workout before, usually ramping-up over 8 weeks.
 The two most popular in cycling communities tend to be the Power workouts, coupled with the Climb workouts (find them here on Amazon).
 If you alternate those, you likely will get into good riding shape.

-Carmichael Training Series.
 The Carmichael series is another set of cycling DVDs that offers an array of workouts, several quite intense.
 The focus is on interval sets, so you will get a nice high intensity training session.
 Video quality is pretty good, and the coaching does a good job.
-Among our favorites of the Carmichael series, is the Cycling for Fitness DVD.
-This Climbing series also gets good reviews from our cycling network.
+Among our favorites of the Carmichael series, is the Cycling for Fitness (Amazon) DVD.
+This Climbing (Amazon) series also gets good reviews from our cycling network.

 What to Look for in Cycling DVDs and Videos